ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-theme-support.md

 **Overview:**

 * Create a controller for the `<head>` tag which changes the href to your stylesheet on the fly.
-* Create a service which contains the active theme and supports changing of it.
+* Create a service which contains the active theme and supports the changing of it.
 * Inject the service where you want to change the theme.

 **The code:**